Family engagement. That’s where the philanthropy money is flowing freely these days, reports Education Week.

 The need for an equitable approach is especially clear in the enrollment cycle.
 The very nature of the process brings families and schools together, creating multiple potential touchpoints for increased family engagement.

 Consider Carnegie’s recommendations on data sharing.
 The report highlights findings from EdNavigator that stress how “economically advantaged families start mapping out their children’s long-term education pathways through high school and into college very early on, and there should be support for lower-income families to do the same.”
 Empowering families with clear information and user-friendly tools makes it easier for them to participate in school choice.
-This can be done via unified enrollment or a common app that eases the burden of applying or with a SchoolFinder that informs families on school options.
+This can be done via unified enrollment or a single application tool like MultApply that eases the burden of applying or with a SchoolFinder that informs families on school options.

 Digital media is another opportunity for enrollment.
 Carnegie finds that, in immigrant Latino families, “older children, at the request of their parents who may not be fluent English speakers, might be asked to use online tools to search and find information (…) they ordinarily would not explore on their own” – and the resulting pressure to navigate or translate these complex worlds can become a stressor on children.
 It’s key then for all forms, websites, applications, and materials in the enrollment process to be made available in every language spoken in a school’s community.
 And it’s why a multilingual family experience is a cornerstone of SchoolMint enrollment products.